KrishnaBhatu/turtle_walker/README.md

 Now the package is ready to use

 # Run instruction
+[NOTE:] In order to better observe the functionality of the obstacle avoidance, move the obstacles in front of the moving
+        turtlebot at some distance and then the bot will detect the obstacle and change it's path.
 In the same terminal run the following command to execute the simulation
 ```
 source devel/setup.bash